francosopo/desafio-tec-cb/README.md

 ```

 Then, create a user, a database with the configurations shown above, and grant all privileges on
-the database and the user you created.
+the database to the user you created.

 Later, set the following configuration into your .env.local